ak-na-ja/Mitti-Mitra/README.md

 # We are Mitti Mitra

-Mitti Mitra is web-app that helps farmers understand the soil and crop quality and provides solutions if they are bad.
-It also helps them on how to prevent such diseases on the crops and how to maintain the soil quality by uploading the image of it.
+Mitti Mitra is web-app that helps farmers understand the soil and crop quality by uploading its images and provides solutions if they are bad.
+It also helps them on how to prevent such diseases on the crops and how to maintain the soil quality.

 We have created using Replit and pushed it to git hub.